 It is important to note that there are differences in the terms used to describe gas cylinders from country to country.
 In the United States, for example, gas cylinders are sometimes called bottled gas.
-In addition, different types of gas cylinders (e.g., industrial, medical, or home use) will have different release valves so that is more difficult to mistakenly use a gas.
+In addition, different types of gas cylinders (e.g., industrial, medical, or home use) will have different release valves.

-Type of Compressed Gas
+Type of Gas

 The three main types of compressed gases that are stored in gas cylinders include: